Artists' Views on Robotics Involvement in Painting Productions: Conclusions

 \section{Conclusions}

-This study explored how professional abstract artists perceive and experience collaboration with an autonomous painting robot, in direct comparison with human artistic collaboration.
+This exploratory study explored how professional abstract artists perceive and experience collaboration with an autonomous painting robot, in direct comparison with human artistic collaboration.
 We identified nuanced perspectives on creative agency, flow, social presence, and the perceived limitations and potentials of robotic co-creation.
 Our findings suggest that while H-R collaboration lacks the emotional reciprocity and richness of H-H interaction, it can nevertheless serve as a productive space for reflection, inspiration, experimentation, and creativity.

-Artists were not merely passive users of the robotic system: they actively constructed meaning around the robot's actions, incorporated its gestures into their practice, and imagined future enhancements that would allow for more expressive, dialogic interactions.
+These qualities coexisted with clear technical limitations and often reflected artists’ adaptive reinterpretations rather than intrinsic features of the robot. \\Artists were not merely passive users of the robotic system: they actively constructed meaning around the robot's actions, incorporated its gestures into their practice, and imagined future enhancements that would allow for more expressive, dialogic interactions.
 The insights from our research can meaningfully inform future implementations of robotics in art.
 By relying on the desires and needs reported by these artistic stakeholders, we can support more attuned technological developments in the artistic domain.

 This work represents one of the first attempts to foreground the perspectives of domain experts as key stakeholders in the development of autonomous robotic systems for the arts.
 It also stands out by adopting a long-term engagement approach, allowing participants to interact repeatedly with the system over time, rather than relying on one-off encounters, as is common in \ac{HRI} studies.
-Finally, this study embraces a multidisciplinary framework that integrates artistic practice, robotics, and qualitative research methods, contributing to an increasingly diverse and ecologically valid vision of \ac{HRI}.
+Finally, this exploratory work embraces a multidisciplinary framework that integrates artistic practice, robotics, and qualitative research methods, contributing to an increasingly diverse and ecologically valid vision of \ac{HRI}.